IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 Each of the columns of the grid can be templated separately.
 The column expects `ng-template` Angular grid module directives.

-It also expose `additionalTemplateContext` input that can be used for custom properties and any type of data context that you want to pass to the column itself:
+It also expose `AdditionalTemplateContext` input that can be used for custom properties and any type of data context that you want to pass to the column itself:

 ```html
 <igx-column [additionalTemplateContext]="contextObject">